Demo Strategy

 How to End a Demo Without Losing Momentum

 You did the hard part.
-Then someone says “we are almost out of time” and you panic-skim three more screens.
-The demo flow stumbles at the finish.
+Then someone says “we are almost out of time” and you have'nt covered half the screens you had setup.
+So you panic-skim three more screens.
+The demo flow tumbles at the finish.
 The buyer says “thanks, this was great” and nobody knows what happens Monday.

 White analog wall clock showing time management